Impostor (TV series): Awards and nominations

 Impostor earned a gold medal for the Best Telenovela Category in the International Emmy Awards, along with Argentina's Contra las Cuerdas, Brazil's Destiny River and Portugal's Lacos de Sangue.

+Some of the writers, including Tanya Bautista, Ruby Leah Castro, Willy Laconsay, and Rouel Montañez, are all acclaimed in the industry.
+The project also marked the early years of internationally acclaimed filmmaker Emille Joson, who contributed some of its dialogues.